 Strictly adhere to the guidelines and restrictions in the Load Chart for pick and carry operations.

-Industrial cranes are manufactured with no axle suspension system.
+RT cranes are manufactured without an axle suspension system.
 Traveling at high speeds, especially on rough ground, may create a bouncing effect that can result in loss of control.
 If bouncing occurs, reduce travel speed.